New Weight Loss Drugs In India- Everything you Need to Know!!

 Figure 3: Simplified Mechanism of Action of GLP-1 RAs

-GLP-1 RAs Work by Mimicking the Action of a Natural Hormone Called GLP-1, which is produced in the small intestine and plays a key role in controlling blood sugar levels and appetite (Figure 3).
-These medications help the pancreas release more insulin when blood sugar is high and reduce the release of glucagon, a hormone that raises blood sugar (Shankar et.al.,2024).
-They Also act on the brain to reduce Appetite or hunger and increase Satiety – the feeling of fullness after eating.
+GLP-1 RAs Work by mimicking the Action of a Natural Hormone Called GLP-1, which is produced in the small intestine and plays a key role in controlling blood sugar levels and appetite (Figure 3).
+These medications help the pancreas release more insulin when blood sugar levels are high and reduce the release of glucagon, a hormone that raises blood sugar levels (Shankar et al., 2024).
+They also act on the brain to reduce Appetite or hunger and increase satiety—the feeling of fullness after eating.
 This helps people eat less and take in fewer calories.
-Additionally, GLP-1 RAs slow down gastric emptying, thus food leaves the Gut slowly .
+Additionally, GLP-1 RAs slow down gastric emptying, thus food leaves the Gut slowly.
 This prolongs the feeling of fullness and helps prevent sharp spikes in blood sugar after meals (Moiz, Areesha et.al.,2025).

 Semaglutide vs Tirzepatide – Key Differences